Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 ### Release an endpoint

-Finally, the workflow creates a [Custom Speech endpoint](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-deploy-model) for this initial model, and a GitHub Release is created that contains a JSON file with data about this endpoint and a copy of the repository contents at the time the release was created.
+Finally, the workflow creates a [Custom Speech endpoint](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-deploy-model) for this initial model, and a GitHub Release is created that contains a JSON file with endpoint details and a copy of the repository contents at the time the release was created.

 Each time the workflow runs and the Word Error rate improves, a new endpoint is released and the repository is tagged with a new version.